Deadliest Catch: Does Nick Have Cancer, Or Is He Simply Addicted To Drugs?

 Does Deadliest Catch star Nick McGlashan have cancer?
-That’s the question fans have been asking this season after he’s appeared on the show confused, sweaty, and generally bedraggled.
+That’s the question fans have been asking this season after he’s appeared on the show confused, sweaty, and bedraggled.
 But Tuesday night’s (May 2, 2017) episode revealed exactly why Nick has been so sick this season, and it’s not cancer.
 It’s drugs.

 What’s worse, his drug problem appears to have gotten him fired from his job as the Summer Bay’s deck boss.